jj-valentine/rundown-js/client/README.md

-# CLI for In-Browser IDE -- Code Snippet + Documentation Generator
+# CLI for In-Browser IDE: Code Snippet + Documentation Generator
 Write code snippets.
 Run code snippets.
 Take notes.
 Combine, and export them!

 With SnipSnap's web-based IDE, you can transpile your JavaScript, import modules, bundle it together and run it -- all without making any server-side requests!